fchensan/ip/docs/README.md

 Adds a new Event with a date.

-Format: `event DESCRIPTION /at yyyy-mm-dd'
+Format: `event DESCRIPTION /at yyyy-mm-dd`

 Example of usage: